tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/pheumothorax.md

 [WRONG] Jugular venous distension
 [RIGHT] Bradypnea

-# Question 7 There is not content in this module about chest tube management - need content if we are going to test them.
-The healthcare provider is caring for a patient who has a pneumothorax.
-When assessing the patient and the chest tube drainage system, a large fibrin clot is noted in the tubing.
-Which additional assessment finding requires immediate action by the healthcare provider?

-[WRONG] Increasing pain at the insertion point
-[RIGHT] Downward trend in blood pressure
-[WRONG] Less water in the water chamber
-[WRONG] The level of water in the chamber going up and down

 # Question 8
 Which of the following is a sign or symptom of pneumothorax?